smart-on-fhir/health-cards/docs/index.md

 To start, the granularity of information disclosure will be at the level of an entire credential (i.e., a user can select "which cards" to share from a Health Wallet, and each card is shared wholesale).
 The credentials are designed to only include the minimum information necessary for a given use case.

 If we identify *optional* data elements for a given use case, we might incorporate them into credentials by including a cryptographic hash of their values instead of embedding values directly.
-Longer term we can provide more granular options using techniques like zero-knowledge proofs, or by allowing a trusted intermediary to sumamrize results in a just-in-time fashion.
+Longer term we can provide more granular options using techniques like zero-knowledge proofs, or by allowing a trusted intermediary to summarize results in a just-in-time fashion.

 ## Data Model